Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: The Basics of Einstein- ther gravity

-for some transverse and traceless function $f^{TT}_{\text{T}ij}$ that depends only on time and radial coordinate through a specific combination $t-r/V_\text{T}$.
+for some transverse and traceless function $f^{TT}_{\text{T}ij}$ that depends only on time and radial coordinates through a specific combination $t-r/V_\text{T}$.
 Due to the direct relation between the phase velocity and the group velocity [Eq.~\eqref{eq:relPhaseGroup}] this combination will in this case also correspond to the physical asymptotic retarded time of the tensor modes.
-It follows that to leading order in $r$ the solutions of the asymptotic tensor radiation satisfy
+It follows that to leading-order in $r$ the solutions of the asymptotic tensor radiation satisfy

 where

 is the unit vector indicating the radial direction of propagation.